Church of St. Apollinaire, Prague: The nave

 There is also a copy of the painting of Virgin Mary Pasovska in the attachment of the altar.
 One more work of art – painting of the breasts of Virgin Mary – is situated in a brass gilt frame and it was brought from Karlov.
 This work was made by painter J. C. Monnot.
 There is a grave ledger of Juliana Dlouhoveska from 1671.
 It is located in the south wall of the nave.
 There's also a tin baptismal font formed as reversed bell and stands on three legs with paws and heads of beavers.

 The walls of the nave are decorated by the original gothic frescos from the period so called beautiful style from the end of the 14th century.
-On the southern wall frescos depict Jesus Christ handing a keys over to st. Peter.
-Both characters surrounded by Apostles are having bosoms of prophets under their feet.
+On the southern wall frescos depict Jesus Christ handing keys over to St Peter.
+Both characters surrounded by Apostles have bosoms of prophets under their feet.
 There is Virgin Mary depicted standing and wearing a safety coat surrounded by six female saints from each side on the opposite side.
 Also those saints are having similar bosoms under their feet as on the south side.